 |The grouping of cria started with these four.
 They love sitting in this dirt, rolling around, and getting dirty.|

 The rental car sits in the driveway, used only three times a week for a variety of local trips.
 We don’t want to leave more often.
 Everything we could possibly want is right here within a few hour’s drive.

 |In minutes, the group of cria grew to eight.|

 Yesterday, I walked alone when Tom didn’t feel like joining me.
 As I approached the cattle, my favorite pregnant female immediately spotted me heading to the fence.
 She literally danced she was so happy to see me, lifting one leg at a time as she rocked in place, shaking her head back and forth, slobber flinging from her mouth in the process.

 |My favorite cow separated from who may have been her last offspring.
 We often find them close to one another sneaking affection through the fence.|

 She moaned in frustration as I walked away.
-Had anyone seen this they would have laughed at this crazy women communicating with a cow.
-I’ve often wondered if I should have lived on a farm when I’ve always been drawn to barnyard animals, rolling dough and baking bread (in my old life when I could eat gluten).
+Had anyone seen this they would have laughed at this crazy woman communicating with a cow.
+I’ve often wondered if I should have lived on a farm when I’ve always been drawn to barnyard animals, rolling dough, and baking bread (in my old life when I could eat gluten).